CharlieMc0/universal-token-launcher/backend-python/README.md

 1. **Update the Chain Configuration**

    Edit the `app/rpc_config.json` file to add the new chain.
-Use the chain ID as the key and provide the required configuration information:
+Use the chain ID as the key and provide the required configuration information, **including the `gateway_address` for EVM chains**:

    ```json
    {